From running sneakers, gym memberships, mental health apps, and more -- wellness stipends are the perfect benefit to support your employees' health.

 First, a definition:

-A health & wellness stipend is a sum of money given to employees for them to purchase on health and wellness initiatives that are relevant to them and their needs.
+A health & wellness stipend is a taxable benefit paid to employees for them to cover their wellness expenses.

 Further details on what they are:

 Based on research, conversations, and market trends, one thing is clear:

 The companies that achieve the most productivity and success are the ones that are most innovative, the most focused on employees’ needs, and the most driven to help the employees succeed at work and in life.